 Liver function tests (LFTs)

-Blood tests for liver anomalies
+Blood tests to check for liver function anomalies.

 Liver function tests are blood tests that measure a range of chemical substances that relate to the way the liver works.